 In a nutshell, garage sale staging is properly placing and labelling the items you are selling in an organized fashion so that potential buyers swoop in and hand you cash.

 The worst garage sales I’ve ever been to are those that have everything thrown on the ground, without prices and dirty.

-Unless you are willing to give an item a rock bottom price you should make each and every product presentable.
+Unless you are willing to give an item a rock bottom price, you should make every product presentable.

-Once you have all the items you want to sell from your house your next task is to think about prices and presentation.
+Once you have all the items you want to sell from your house, your next task is price and presentation.